attepajula/Gradient-Tool-with-Rust/README.md

 ## How it works

 Upload a photo and the API clusters its pixels in perceptually-uniform Lab color space to find the dominant colors.
-Those colors are then interpolated into a gradient and rendered as a JPEG you can download.
+Those colors are rendered into a gradient JPEG you can download.

 ### Source photo